The Uni Guide has a fresh new look

 Check your Hub and see if your status has changed to ‘unconditional’ or if you’ve been offered a place on a different course at the same university.
 This is known as a ‘changed course offer’, which you’ll need to accept or decline.

 If you just missed out on your grades by a few marks or intend to appeal any grades, you may be able to ask your firm choice to reconsider if they haven’t accepted you.
-Speak to an adviser or teacher before doing so.

 If you miss your firm offer, and the university will not accept you

-• accepting your insurance place
+• accept your insurance place

-• applying to different universities through Clearing
+• apply to different universities through Clearing

-• retaking A-levels
+• retake your A-levels

 5. You’ve met your insurance offer